 The winner of that round gets to keep the green card.
 Whoever has the most green cards at the end of the game is the winner.

 You can mix “Apples to Apples” up a bit by playing opposites (they put in the card that least fits the adjective) or change things up completely by giving them several green adjective cards and one red noun card with the objective of matching a variety of adjectives to that noun.

 “Apples to Apples” can also be a great way to get your more advanced speakers debating.
 For example, go around the table and ask whether the students agree with the winning card that the judge picked, or justify their own card choice for that turn.

 Focus: Listening, speaking

 It was the first day of classes, and I’d gotten my first group of teenagers.
 Our books hadn’t yet arrived.
 What did I do?
-I came up with a Jeopardy board.
+I came up with a “Jeopardy” board.

 Not to mention that the possibilities for quiz categories are endless.
-Some Jeopardy categories you might use include U.S. vs. U.K. English, the present tense and superlatives.
-You can go into easier categories for lower intermediate students or harder ones to really challenge your teenagers’ advanced grammatical skills.
+Some “Jeopardy” categories you might use include US vs. UK English, the present tense or superlatives.
+It’s a game that is easily customizable based on your classroom needs.

 Focus: Speaking, listening

 The party game Werewolf gives a twist on your everyday role-playing exercise with a focus on discussion.
 Your teens will have to focus on banding together to either beat the Werewolf or outsmart all the others.